Ulmus castaneifolia

 Ulmus castaneifolia Hemsley, the chestnut-leafed elm or multinerved elm, is a small deciduous tree found across much of China in broadleaved forests at elevations of 500–1600 m.

 Description

 The tree can reach a height of 20 m with a trunk of about 0.5 m d.b.h.
 The bark is thick with a pronounced corky layer, and is longitudinally fissured.
 The branchlets are devoid of the corky wings common to many elms.
 The leaves are generally narrow, ranging from obovate to elliptic, up to 15 cm long, and densely hirsute when young.
-The perfect wind-pollinated apetalous flowers are produced on second-year shoots in February; the samarae are mostly obovate < 30 × 16 mm.
+Schneider's leaf-drawing (1907) shows a longish petiole.
+The perfect wind-pollinated apetalous flowers are produced on second-year shoots in February; the samarae are mostly obovate < 30 × 16 mm, with seed close to the apex.

 Pests and diseases

 Ulmus castaneifolia is resistant to Dutch elm disease and to elm leaf beetle Xanthogaleruca luteola.

 Cultivation

 The species is very rare in cultivation; it was one of 12 Chinese species under evaluation at the Morton Arboretum, Illinois, in 2009 by the late Dr George Ware.
 In artificial freezing tests at the arboretum, the LT50 (temperature at which 50% of tissues die) was found to be −26 °C. There are no known cultivars of this taxon, nor is it known to be in commerce.